What is Worship like?

 What about my kids?

-We love having children in worship!
+We love having children in Worship!
 God put the wiggle in them so the last place we should suppress it is in God’s house.
-Remember, Jesus said, “Let the children come.”
+Remember, Jesus said, “Let the children come to me.”
 We do have a nursery room available if a child becomes inconsolable, but don’t worry about fidgeting and whispering.
-If your child would like to attend Sunday School, it takes place during the first 3/4 of worship from September through May.
+If your child would like to attend Sunday School, it takes place during the first half of Worship from September through May.

 Where do I park?